DasCodeMonster/BotV2/README.md

 ## About me
 Hi I am a student from Germany and this is my first "big" project and my first JavaScript project at all.
 Feel free to clone my repo and test the bot.
 I am happy about every feedback.
-**Not everything will work at the moment.
-This bot is in an early state of development**